Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her share positive health tips.

 Start the Day Off Right

-Stretching in the morning before you start your day is ideal and highly recommended by physical therapists around the world.
+Stretching in the morning before starting your day is ideal and highly recommended by physical therapists worldwide.
 Physical therapist David Nolan of Massachusetts General Hospital encourages his patients to stretch.
-Doing so in the morning prevents low back pain and increases your blood circulation.
+Doing so in the morning prevents low back pain and increases blood circulation.

 Stretching as Part of Your Workout

-Warm muscles help the overall conditioning of the body, in general, in that muscles stretch better when they are warm.
+Warm muscles help the overall conditioning of the body.
+In general, muscles stretch better when they are warm.

 Warm Up Before Stretching

-Now that you know you should stretch before your workout, you also need to warm your body up before you stretch.
-Warming up the muscles helps the overall conditioning of the body, in general, so your muscles stretch better when they are warm.
+Now that you know you should stretch before your workout, you also need to warm your body up before stretching.
+Warming up the muscles helps the body's overall conditioning, in general, so your muscles stretch better when they are warm.

 Before a regular workout, you set aside five to ten minutes of aerobic conditioning, such as energetic walking, light jogging, or jumping rope.